Zavier-SE/Hand-Paint/README.md

-# Painting_Board_v2
+# Hand Paint

-This is a small project where users can use Leap Motion as a controller to draw on the screen.
+Hand Paint is a small project where users can use Leap Motion as a controller to draw on the screen.
+This is a project developed in 31080 Interactive Media UTS

 ## Before start